SecioreanuStefanita/Java-Chess/README.md

 # Java Chess

 This project is made with Java on the Intelij enviroment.
-It is currently a work in progress,need to solve a few bugs and it should be completely done.It is a PvP chess engine with GUI attached to it.
+It is a PvP chess engine with GUI attached to it.
+The project uses design patterns such as Factory, Builder and Singleton and Swing library for the GUI.

 # What I Learned